Investing in your 60s is a time of transition. No longer are you focused on growing your retirement funds. Now, it’s

 Of course, you can’t know how long you’ll live, so we’re talking about estimating the longest you might live, so you won’t run out of money too soon.

-A 65-year-old woman can expect to live to nearly 87, and a man who is that age can anticipate living until 84, says the Social Security Administration, whose Life Expectancy Calculator gives a rough idea of expected lifespans.
+A 65-year-old woman can expect to live to nearly 87, and a man of 65 can anticipate living until 84, according to the Social Security Administration, whose Life Expectancy Calculator gives a rough idea of expected lifespans.

 2. Calculate annual expenses